Kanazawa Ishikawa, Japan Travel Guide

 Kanazawa is an internal Japanese destination; all travel involves movement withwithin Japan's borders.

 Japan's roads are very well-maintained.
-Traffic is often heavy in urban centers during peak hours.
+Traffic flow is often heavy in metropolitan areas during peak hours.
 Winter driving needs snow/ice experience.

 Parking is limited and can be expensive in central Kanazawa.
 Look for coin-operated parking lots.
 Public transportation is highly efficient.